 Ovulation bleeding and spotting

-Ovulation bleeding or ovulation spotting literally mean the same thing, which is light bleeding that happens when you ovulate.
+Ovulation bleeding or ovulation spotting literally means the same thing, which is light bleeding that happens when you ovulate.
 In truth, one study discovered only about 3% of women have spotting in the course of their cycles.

 How to identify ovulation bleeding or spotting